- This Guidelines summary covers the key points for primary care, please refer to the SIGN 158 full guideline for complete set of recommendations

 Regular preventer therapy

-Inhaled corticosteroids are the recommended preventer drug for adults and children for achieving overall treatment goals [A].
+Inhaled corticosteroids are the recommended preventer drug for adults for achieving overall treatment goals [A].

 Give inhaled corticosteroids initially twice daily (except ciclesonide which is given once daily) [A].